PRC is the first technique that can understand causality in unpredictable IT environments without reliance on a model.

 How Does Incident.MOOG Learn from Probable Root Cause?

-Incident.MOOG applies machine-learning techniques that leverage features like Severity, Host, Description, and Class, and use a Neural Network to estimate the Root Cause probability for all alerts within a newly created Situation.
-PRC works even if the Situation has never been seen before.
+Moogsoft’s PRC feature will apply machine-learning techniques that leverage features like Severity, Host, Description, and Class, and will use a Neural Network to estimate the root cause probability for all alerts within a newly created Situation.
+PRC will work even if the Situation has never been seen before.

-With the introduction of PRC, Incident.MOOG allows IT Ops and DevOps teams to leverage machine learning technology to learn from their everyday actions, and streamline future troubleshooting and diagnosis.
-Instead of applying rules and models to unpredictable environments, Incident.MOOG allows you to loosen your constraints and embrace unpredictability by leveraging data-driven models.
+With the coming integration of PRC into AIOps, Moogsoft will allow ITOps and DevOps teams to leverage machine-learning technology to learn from their everyday actions, and streamline future troubleshooting and diagnosis.
+Instead of applying rules and models to unpredictable environments, Moogsoft will allow you to loosen your constraints and embrace unpredictability by leveraging data-driven models.